Petrophile merrallii

 Petrophile merrallii is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
 It is an erect shrub with spreading, needle-shaped leaves and oval to spherical heads of hairy yellow flowers.

 Description

-Petrophile merrallii is an shrub that typically grows to a height of 0.5–1.5 m and has hairy young branchlets and leaves that become glabrous with age.
+Petrophile merrallii is a shrub that typically grows to a height of 0.5–1.5 m and has hairy young branchlets and leaves that become glabrous with age.
 The leaves are spreading needle-shaped, 4–14 mm long and rough to the touch.
 The flowers are arranged on the ends of branchlets in sessile, oval to spherical heads up to about 16 mm in diameter, with many overlapping egg-shaped involucral bracts at the base.
 The flowers are about 15 mm long, yellow and hairy.
 Flowering occurs from August to October and the fruit is a nut, fused with others in an oval to spherical head up to 20 mm in diameter.